Gowthaman585/python-nmap/README.md

-# pythonn-nmap
+# python-nmap
 #Enter the ip and port after running this program

-#this program can scan the port and returns about the state of the port open/closed
+#This program can scan the port and returns about the state of the port open/closed